Kiranjith83/SA/SA.md

 ## CloudTrail
 - Is a governance, compliance, risk governance and auditing service.
 - Records activites within AWS Account.
+- One of the first thing to be enabled.
 - By default the CloudTrail is enabled on all new accounts by 90 days.
 - Older AWS Account, needs to create a new trail and create it seperately.
 - All AWS API calls are logged.